gustavopchek/gustavopchek/README.md

 ### Hello! 👋

 My name is Gustavo Pchek Kwaczynski.
-Working with Software Engineering since 2014, and I have extensible knowledge of backend development, specially using Ruby and Rails stack.
+Working with Software Engineering since 2014, I have extensible knowledge of backend development, specially using Ruby and Rails stack.

 Having 6 years of remote work experience, I also hold an undergraduate degree in Internet Systems Technology from Federal Technological University of Paraná (UTFPR) - Brazil.